meszaros-lajos-gyorgy/php-a-s-o/README.md

   $items = A::of(1, 2, [3]); // [1, 2, [3]]
   ```

-- **isArray** - checks whether the given parameter is an array (returns true for both numeric and associative)
+- **A::isArray** - checks whether the given parameter is an array (returns true for both numeric and associative)

   This uses the `is_array()` php function